-Please note that this is a discussion draft only.
+Please note that this is a "proposed" version of the Applicant Guidebook that has not been approved as final by the Board of Directors.
 Potential applicants should not rely on any of the proposed details of the new gTLD program as the program remains subject to further consultation and revision.